The spiritual world is not straightforward

 running too quickly with bad spiritual knowledge is that it gives hooks

-for religious spirits to brainwash you.
-This brainwashing prevents you
+for religious spirits to blind you.
+This spiritual blinding prevents you

 from thinking clearly or making the correct conclusions about even good